stax76/Flow.Launcher.Plugin.Favorites/README.md

 ## Usage

+### Installation

 Extract the files in the release and put them at:

-`C:\Users\JonDoe\AppData\Roaming\FlowLauncher\Plugins\Flow.Launcher.Plugin.Favorites`
+`%APPDATA%\FlowLauncher\Plugins\Flow.Launcher.Plugin.Favorites`

 Or use Flow Launcher's built-in Plugin Manager to install the Favorites plugin:

 `pm install Favorites`

+### Setup the definition file

 Create the definition file at:

-`C:\Users\JonDoe\AppData\Roaming\FlowLauncher\Settings\Favorites.conf`
+`%APPDATA%\FlowLauncher\Settings\Favorites.conf`

 Or create it in the portable settings folder if you use portable mode.
+You can find this folder by searching for "userdata" in FlowLauncher.

+Now fill the definition file with the items you want to add to your Favorites.

 Here is an example configuration:

 ```
-Favorites = C:\Users\JonDoe\AppData\Roaming\FlowLauncher\Settings\Favorites.conf
+Favorites = %APPDATA%\FlowLauncher\Settings\Favorites.conf
-VS Code = C:\Users\JonDoe\AppData\Local\Programs\Microsoft VS Code\Code.exe
+VS Code = %LOCALAPPDATA%\Programs\Microsoft VS Code\Code.exe
 CPP Folder = C:\My Projects\CPP
-To Do = C:\Users\JonDoe\OneDrive\Documents\To Do.txt
+To Do = %USERPROFILE%\OneDrive\Documents\To Do.txt
 Google = https://www.google.de
 Last system events = wt -- powershell -nologo -noexit -command get-eventlog system | select -first 500
-Wheater (Store/UWP/MSIX) = C:\Users\JonDoe\OneDrive\Shortcuts\Weather.lnk
+Wheater (Store/UWP/MSIX) = %USERPROFILE%\OneDrive\Shortcuts\Weather.lnk
 ```
+### Controls

-Pressing the Ctrl key does not open a file but instead the folder of the file.
+Press the Ctrl key to open the folder of the file, rather than the file itself.

-Pressing Ctrl+Shift starts as admin.
+Press Ctrl+Shift to launch a file as admin.

-There is a context menu to copy to the clipboard and to run as admin.
+There is a context menu to copy an entry to the clipboard or to run it as admin.

+### Miscellanea

-To edit the favorites conf file use a text editor, for instance Sublime Text, use Flow Launcher to open the file as shown in the example.
+To edit the Favorites.conf file, use a text editor, for instance Sublime Text.
+Use Flow Launcher to open the file as shown in the example below.
 The Favorites plugin detects changes of the Favorites.conf file automatically and reloads the file automatically.

-For Microsoft Store (UWP/MSIX) apps navigate File Explorer to `Shell:AppsFolder`, in there you can search for apps and create shortcuts (.lnk files) using the context menu, shortcuts can then be used to start the app.
+For Microsoft Store (UWP/MSIX) apps, navigate File Explorer to `Shell:AppsFolder`.
+In there you can search for apps and create shortcuts (.lnk files) using the context menu.
+These shortcuts can then be used to start the app.

-Underscores have a special meaning, they enable single character input matching, the character after the underscore is matched.
+Underscores have a special meaning: they enable single character input matching.
+The character after the underscore is matched.

 Environment variables are expanded.